 about sensitive midwifery

-Sensitive Midwifery aims to improve midwifery, pregnancy, birth, and parenting by providing midwives and associated maternity professionals with professional inspiration, updated evidence-based information, insights, and perspectives that highlight the benefits of natural, physiological, instinctive care of mothers and babies.
-This is done through different initiatives: Sensitive Midwifery Events (Symposiums, Seminars and Webinars), Sensitive Midwifery Academy, Sensitive Midwifery Newsletters, our Blog and Social Media.
-In addition, regular research updates, useful tips, and relevant observations are posted on Sensitive Midwifery social media.
+Sensitive Midwifery aims to improve midwifery, pregnancy, birth, and parenting by providing midwives and maternity professionals with inspiration, updated evidence-based information, insights, and perspectives that promote natural, physiological, instinctive care for mothers and babies.
+This is achieved through initiatives such as Sensitive Midwifery Events (Symposiums, Seminars, Workshops, Webinars), the Sensitive Midwifery Academy, Newsletters, Blog, Podcast and Social Media, which also share research updates, tips, and insights.
+Through our Sensitive Midwife Memberships, midwives join our network and gain access to accredited masterclasses, our trusted practitioner listing, exclusive community support and more!

-Sensitive Midwifery is the professional brand of the company Sister Lilian Centre (PTY) Ltd. It was born in 1996 when Lilian Paramor, better known as Sister Lilian, leading South African midwife and pregnancy and parenting advisor, noticed that many pregnancy, birth, and parenting difficulties could be prevented with a wholly different paradigm of care.
-There was a deficit in sensitive perinatal care, so she set out to improve this, initially for her personal clients, and later by reaching out to midwifery professionals across South Africa.
+As the professional brand of Sister Lilian Centre (PTY) Ltd, Sensitive Midwifery was founded in 1996 by Sister Lilian Paramor, a leading South African midwife and advisor.
+She recognised that many pregnancy, birth, and parenting challenges stemmed from a lack of sensitive perinatal care and set out to change this: first for her clients, and later for midwives nationwide.

 Margreet’s first work experience as a new midwife was in the Netherlands, which is known for its strong midwifery-led model of care.
 After relocating to South Africa, she gained experience in both the public and private sector and became acutely aware of the many midwifery dynamics and challenges in South Africa.
 This moved her to start a specialised midwifery clinic in 2009 – the Healthy Mom and Baby Clinic (HMBC) in Jeffreys Bay – which is a non-profit organisation committed to delivering professional private care to the most vulnerable and underprivileged women.
 Margreet firmly believes that the clinic is a blueprint that can be replicated in other communities and is an answer to addressing maternal and neonatal morbidities and mortality.
 HMBC has served as a training centre for international students and several South African nurses and.
 While directing the clinic, Margreet also worked as an independent midwife, becoming well known as ‘The Surfing Midwife’.
 She has become an advocate for a better birthing culture in South Africa.